Los Olivos stampede: Crush

 Local authorities were dispatched to the Thomas Restobar nightclub after receiving complaints from residents that about twenty to thirty people were in the club in violation of the government's ban on gatherings.
 The crowd had instead amounted to over 120 people, with the authorities realizing this shortly after their raid began at about 9:00 p.m.
 PET.
-Peruvian authorities reported that police had attempted to calmly disperse the gathering and panicked guests surged down the stairs from the second level when attempting to flee from the scene.
+Peruvian authorities reported that police had attempted to calmly disperse the gathering and panicked guests surged down the stairs from the second level when attempting to flee the scene.
 Police had to forcibly pull the doors of the club open with ropes attached to trucks due to the number of people crowding the exit.

 Authorities attempted to provide first aid and transported the injured to nearby hospitals, with twelve individuals dying in transit and another dying while hospitalized.
 At least thirteen people were killed and six were injured during the event.
 Twenty-three people were detained by police as a result of the incident, with fifteen of those arrested testing positive for coronavirus.